SadMadLad/api_recipes/Readme.md

 # API Recipes

-This is a small yet ambitious project.
-It is to showcase how you can write APIs using different languages and frameworks.

-### Tasks

 Each API folder is going to have the following capabilities:

 * Store data of a user in an `sqlite3` database locally.
 Each API will connect with the same `sqlite3` table.